iluwatar/java-design-patterns/serialized-entity/README.md

 The Serialized Entity design pattern is a way to easily persist Java objects to the database.
 It uses the `Serializable` interface and the DAO (Data Access Object) pattern.
 The pattern first uses `Serializable` to convert a Java object into a set of bytes, then it uses the DAO pattern to store this set of bytes as a BLOB (Binary Large OBject) in the database.

 First, we have the `Country` class, which is a simple POJO (Plain Old Java Object) that represents the data that will be serialized and stored in the database.
-It implements the `Serializable` interface, which means it can be converted to a byte stream and restored from it.
+Implementing the Java `Serializable` interface is crucial in the Serialized Entity design pattern, which means that the object can be converted to a byte stream and restored from it.

 ```java
 @Getter